ufjschool/ob-s14/drafts/final/fisherman.maryreyes.md

 With mackerel season almost over, his chances of making a good catch are slim anyway.
 After paying for gas, he will most likely lose money on today’s venture.

 If nothing else, at least he’ll be able to send some of his signature Snapchats.
 His friends receive videos of him jamming out in the car on his early drives, energy drink in hand, almost daily.
-His job description on Facebook summarizes his straightforward, yet humorous perspective.
+His job description on Facebook summarizes his straightforward, yet humorous, perspective.
 It reads, “Killing animals at Atlantic Ocean.”
 His winning sense of humor helps him endure the backbreaking work of his profession.

 “If I had to describe him in one word, I’d say he’s a badass,” said Luis Muniz, Andrew’s friend of nearly 10 years.
 “He’s the hardest worker I know.”